 Free YouTube SEO Tips

-One thing you’ll find out quickly, is that posting one video isn’t really going to work if you want your videos to rank well on YouTube.
+One thing you’ll find out quickly is that posting one video isn’t going to work if you want your videos to rank well on YouTube.
 YouTube videos will rank and rank higher over time.
 One key metric for YouTube rankings is having a channel that posts consistently.
-If you post one video each week, YouTube will recognize it and your channel will grow in authority.
+If you post one video each week, YouTube will recognize it, and your channel will grow in authority.

-Just know that it’s not easy or reasonable to think having one video on your channel will lead to good rankings, views, and whatever you end goal is with your YouTube video.
+Just know that it’s not easy or reasonable to think to have one video on your channel will lead to good rankings, views, and whatever you end goal is with your YouTube video.

 Custom Thumbnails Are Key